ruby/www.ruby-lang.org/en/documentation/faq/11/index.md

 end
 ~~~

-Notice how we've added the method to Enumerable.
+Notice how we've added the method to `Enumerable`.
 This means that anything
-that includes Enumerable can now use inject.
+that includes Enumerable can now use `inject`.
 But how do we use it?
 It takes
-a single argument `n' and a block.
+a single argument `n` and a block.
 For each element in the thing being
-enumerated, it calls the block, passing in `n' and the element itself.
+enumerated, it calls the block, passing in `n` and the element itself.
-The result of the block is assigned back to `n'.
-So, to define sum,
+The result of the block is assigned back to `n`.
+So, to define `sum`,
 we could write:

 ~~~